UNMC College of Dentistry Virtual Research Day

 - Showed their support for College of Dentistry research.

-- Got ideas for future research projects and collaborations.
+- Gained ideas for future research projects and collaborations.

 - Learned about leading dentistry research from the president of the American Association for Dental Research, Dr. Mark Herzberg.